GriceTurrble/recipes.riceprower.com/docs/blog/posts/2024/01/20/new_digs.md

 There's some extra work at play here, namely in some Tailwind styles hooked to the divs in the output, and a custom template that injects recipe stats below the title.

 I could have gone the route of generating all the content from metadata using the template system, but found that this content then no longer appears to the search plugin.

+## New recipes coming soon

+Now that the site is a lot easier to build, I can take more time tinkering with it, but of course also adding more recipe content that I've been meaning to. *Enjoy!*